kintone-labs/kintone-ui-component/docs/document/docs/getting-started/quick-start.md

 :::caution
 unpkg is not a CDN service provided by Cybozu.
 It is recommended that you use this for verification.<br/>
-In the production environment, you can [download the `kuc.min.js`](#use-with-downloading-kucminjs-file) from GitHub and use it to avoid any failures and problems related to unpkg.
+In the production environment, you can [download the `kuc.min.js` file](#use-with-downloading-kucminjs-file) from GitHub and use it to avoid any failures and problems related to unpkg.
 :::

 ## Browser support status